MohamedHassan1311/MohamedHassan1311/README.md

 <h2>💼 Professional Highlights</h2>

+- 6+ years of experience in **mobile app development & system design**.
 - Led **cross-functional teams** as Project Manager for fintech, e-commerce, and SaaS projects.
-- Designed **system architectures** with focus on scalability, security, and integrations.
+- Designed **scalable & secure architectures** with integrations to ERP, TLM, Shipox, and payment systems.
-- Delivered **enterprise-grade apps** with integrations into TLM, Shipox, ERP, and payment systems.
+- Delivered **enterprise-grade apps** with millions of transactions & high user engagement.
-- Prepared **SRS, SLA, and technical proposals** for corporate clients in fintech, logistics, and retail.
+- Created **SRS, SLA, and technical proposals** for corporate clients in fintech, logistics, and retail.
 - Worked with **international clients** in Saudi Arabia, UAE, and Egypt.

 <hr>